VidHarm: A Clip Based Dataset for Harmful Content Detection: Dataset

 The data is partitioned into training, validation, and test sets with 60\%, 10\%, and 30\% of the total data respectively.
 These partitions are constructed in such a way that all clips from the same trailer are assigned to the same partition.
 This ensures that there is no data leakage from the test set to the training set.

-Choosing an appropriate evaluation metric is an important task since the labels are ordinal.
-We propose the \emph{Class Absolute Error} (CAE) as evaluation metric, which can be defined as
+Age classification makes use of ordinal labels and choosing a metric that takes into account the distance between labels is more appropriate than distance agnostic metrics such as accuracy.
+We propose the \emph{Class Absolute Error} (CAE) as our main evaluation metric, which can be defined as

 where $D$ is the dataset, $D_{\ell}$ is a subset containing only the video-label pairs with label $\ell$, $y_{\ell}$ is the ordinal value of the age-rating given the video clip $x$, and $p_{\theta}(y|x)$ is the model prediction given $x$.
 The BT label is mapped to the ordinal value 3, and 7, 11, and 15 to their natural ordinal values.
 Note that this definition of the metric is applicable both to regressive and classifier models.

-The chosen metric has the benefit of being label balanced while retaining their inherent geometric relations.
-The metric is additionally invariant to the spread of the predicted distribution.
-The proposed metric provides intuitive interpretation.
+The proposed metric has the benefit of being label balanced while retaining their inherent geometric relations.
 For example, if CAE(7+) = 2, it can be interpreted as that the average error is 2 years whenever the ground truth label is 7+.
 The metric is the multi-class generalization of the \emph{MAE} metric, commonly used in, e.g., age estimation \cite{lanitis2004comparing}, where the class-wise distinction has also sometimes been used \cite{geng2007automatic}.
-However, the metric has to the best of our knowledge not previously been formally defined.
-CAE was chosen over MAE due to the risk of the MAE metric being skewed by the most common class, as well as the added granularity and interpretability of CAE.

 The metric may be further simplified into the \emph{mean Class Absolute Error} (mCAE) by taking the mean over all the classes.
 This makes model comparison simpler while sacrificing some of the granularity of the CAE metric.
 If the dataset is class balanced mCAE is equivalent to MAE.

+To complement this metric, the multi-class mean Precision (mP) and mean Recall (mR) metrics were also used.
+These are defined as